msm8916-mainline/qhypstub/README.md

 ```

 where `0x8f600000` is the entry address of [U-Boot] (the firmware flashed to the
 `aboot` partition).
-There is no need to load the bootloader from the `hyp` firmware,
+There is no need to load the bootloader from the internal storage,
-since this already happens in SBL1 and the `hyp` firmware just gets an address to
+since this already happens in SBL1.
-jump to.
 With this as a base, you can dump registers (= parameters) to memory,
 light up a GPIO LED or something like this and investigate further.

 Making it work properly is _a bit more complicated_ since it also gets called after